resteasy/resteasy.github.io/_posts/2021-12-24-bootstrap-jaxrs31.md

          }
       }
 ```
-You may find these apis almost provides the same functionality apis with SeBootStrap api does.
-What we need to do
+As you can see, these APIs basically provide the same functionality offered by the SeBootStrap API.
+Implementing the new Jakarta REST API is hence a matter of
-is adapt Resteasy JDK HTTPServer embedded container to SeBootStrap api, and add this new api implementation in
+adaptapting the RESTEasy JDK HTTPServer embedded container to the SeBootStrap API and properly modifying the ResteasyProviderFactoryImpl:
-ResteasyProviderFactoryImpl like:
 ```
 @Override
    public CompletionStage<SeBootstrap.Instance> bootstrap(Application application,